 And for sure, online tools such as Clideo and Fastreel are quite convenient and quick to add your subtitles.
 However, these online programs rely on your internet condition which may be very unstable and affect your video quality, and they also have a watermark on your videos in free trial mode.

 Therefore, Get VideoSolo Video Converter Ultimate if you need to input/download SRT files, font style altering, video editing, and compress an all-in-one program.
 It can help you embed subtitles into films in quite a fast, clean and convenient way.
 Hope you enjoy it, and check it out!

 FAQs About Adding Subtitle to A Video

-There are several websites can help download subtitles, here I recommend VideoHunter for you, as it can help you to download videos from most of the platforms with subtitles or simply just download the subtitle files for free.
-Also, you can try to use OpenSubtitles and Moviesubtitles.org, where you can find subtitles for some of the most famous movie and TV shows.
+Several websites can help download subtitles, here I recommend Inovideo for you, as it can help you to download videos from most of the platforms with subtitles or simply just download the subtitle files for free.
+Also, you can try to use OpenSubtitles and Moviesubtitles.org, where you can find subtitles for some of the most famous movies and TV shows.

-How to add subtitle to videos on iPhone?
+How to Add Subtitles to Videos on iPhone?

 Step 2.
-Open the app and click the Camera button to select the movie you want to add
+Select the footage to which you want to add subtitles.

 Step 3.
 Tap the text icon in the menu and select a text effect to begin typing your speech.